 Citation management software, also known as bibliographic management software or citation managers, can help you manage and organize your citations and format bibliographies and footnotes in your papers.

 Most citation management tools can help you to:

 1. Providing a search interface.
-For databases (such as PubMed, Biological Abstracts or PsycINFO), search by one of two modes:
+For databases (such as PubMed), search by one of two modes:

 4. Linking between citations to image or PDF files.
 Recent versions of citation managers permit links to image or PDF files stored on the hard drive of your computer.
 Legends to images, figures and tables can be created.
 Linked images and PDF files can also be inserted into word processing documents as if they were citations.